Background

 Several epidemiologic factors influence arboviral encephalitis, including (1) the season, (2) the geographic location, (3) the regional climate conditions (eg, spring rainfall), and (4) patient age.

 The highest incidence of arboviral encephalitis in the United States is in the midwestern states.
-Most cases occur in the late summer to early fall.
-The incidence is approximately 75 cases per year.
+Most cases occur in the late summer to early fall, although, in subtropical endemic areas (eg, the Gulf States), some cases occur in winter.
 Outdoor activities, especially in woodland areas, are associated with an increased risk of infection.

 California encephalitis is more common in males than in females, probably because of more outdoor exposure.
 Clinical disease occurs almost exclusively in children aged 6 months to 16 years (peak, 4-10 y).
-The older the patient, the less likely he or she is to develop the clinical illness.
+The older the patient, the less likely he or she is to develop the clinical illness Sometimes it could underrecognized in terms its prevalence and severity.